hjones2199/ush/README.md

 point in time.

 To compile and run this code on a Unix system will require that a c++11 compliant compiler is present on the system.
-Running **make** in the project root will compile the program on Linux.
-On BSD systems GNU make must be installed.
+Running **meson . build && meson compile -C build** in the project root will compile the program on Linux.
-To call GNU make instead of BSD make you use **gmake**.
+Alternatively if nix is installed you can simply run **nix-build ush.nix**, this has the added benefit of handling the libedit dependency for you.

 Running the shell is as simple as **"./ush"** (or whatever else you decide to name the executable upon compiling).
 You will be greeted by the ush command line immediately.
 Usage of the shell is relatively straightforward for anyone whose used bash.